Punjab Police cracks down against radical preacher Amritpal Singh | Law-Order

 - India

-Punjab Police is learnt to have launched a crackdown against radical preacher Amritpal Singh on Saturday.
+Punjab Police is learnt to have launched a crackdown against radical preacher Amritpal Singh on Saturday detaining six of his supporters.

+There were some reports suggesting that the self-styled Sikh preacher too had been detained near Nakodar but no official confirmation has come in this regard so far.

 Some supporters of 'Waris Punjab De' chief shared some videos on social media claiming that policemen were chasing them.